 Russia is currently developing a plane with a new-generation laser weapon, a source in the Russian defense and industrial sector told TASS.
 “Work on a new-generation airborne laser weapon is currently under way,” the source said.
 According to the source, the talk is about a plane called A-60 by open sources.
 Media outlets reported earlier that the plane was being developed as part of the Sokol-Echelon R&D work.

+Russian defense firm Almaz-Antey has “completed work on the anti-satellite complex” with laser, radar, and ground elements.
+The laser component is said to be mounted on an unspecified, yet brand-new aircraft.
+The claim has not been verified independently.
 The weapons based on new physical principles, including the aircraft-mounted laser which is currently being developed in Russia, will reliably ensure the national security, according to Igor Korotchenko, a respected Russian military analyst.
 He further explained that a powerful laser system mounted on an Il-76, a multi-purpose four-engine turbofan strategic airlifter, will be able to counter enemy reconnaissance systems.
 It’s guaranteed to disrupt optoelectronic equipment and field sensors operating in the infrared range in space, at sea, and on land.

 “It is a known fact that similar military equipment is under development in the US, however the American airborne lasers are mostly targeting foreign intercontinental ballistic missiles and their re-entry vehicles,” the expert said.
 “And while the Americans haven’t been very successful here, Russia’s aircraft-mounted laser has proved its ability to successfully fulfil the set tasks,” he added.

 Reports suggest that Russia’s flying airborne laser laboratory first took flight in 1981, and fired against an aerial target in April 1984.
 However, work ceased in the early 1990s for lack of funds.